 Communicating with your employees is essential when it comes to family and medical leave.
 The following outlines the essential steps in the FMLA communication process.

-- Employee returns to work in the same or equivalent position.
+- 9 Returns to work in the same or equivalent position.

 Understand the regulations and get help complying, with publications, training and services from the safety & compliance experts.